Clicky

 Con #4: The Videos Are All Streamed Directly From YouTube

 Whilst this is not a bad thing, it does introduce some additional problems.
 For instance, some of the YouTube videos already have built-in subtitles.
-So if you want to toggle off the English and focus on just the target language, it’s impossible to do so since the English subtitles are built into the video itself, not the FLuentU software.
+So if you want to toggle off the English and focus on just the target language, it’s impossible to do so since the English subtitles are built into the video itself, not the FluentU software.

 Since all the videos are freely available online, it also raises questions about the possible redundancy of apps like FluentU.
 After all, in YouTube you can already change the speed, add subtitles and change the language.
 Of course, FluentU provides native translations, not automatically translated, and the real time hover function.
 But there are in fact some chrome extensions that aim to do this exact same thing (we’ll take a closer look later – see competitors).